At least 25 reported dead in suicide attack on Pakistani shrine

 - Posted 16 Feb 2017 22:45

-ISLAMABAD: A suicide bomber attacked a crowded Sufi shrine in southern Pakistan on Thursday, police said, with local television reporting that at least 25 people were killed and dozens more wounded in the latest in a wave of bombings this week.
+KARACHI, Pakistan: A suicide bomber attacked a crowded Sufi shrine in southern Pakistan on Thursday, police said, with local media reporting at least 25 people had been killed and dozens more wounded in the latest in a wave of bombings this week.

-Prime Minister Nawaz Sharif immediately condemned what he termed an attack on Lal Shahbaz Qalandar in the town of Sehwan in Sindh province.
+Prime Minister Nawaz Sharif immediately condemned the attack on Lal Shahbaz Qalandar in the town of Sehwan in Sindh province.

 A suicide bomber entered the shrine as crowds massed on Thursday, a statement from the Sindh police spokesman said.